- About that funding in crisis (no need to panic; yet)

 Mental public health is having the worst day

 That’s why — big news.
-FDA lifted limitations for developers of physiatric-centred digital health products: now they can release their apps without 510(k) submission.
-The reason: mental health in pandemic is not great.
+FDA lifted limitations for developers of physiatric-centered digital health products: now they can release their apps without 510(k) submission.
+The reason: mental health in a pandemic is not great.
 Especially for neurodivergent people.